PaystackHQ/paystack-android/README.md

 ### 2. setPublicKey

-Before you can create a token with the PaystackSdk, you need to set your public key.
+Before you can charge a card with the PaystackSdk, you need to set your public key.
 The library provides two approaches,

 #### a.
 Add the following lines to the `<application></application>` tag of your AndroidManifest.xml